data-mechanics/bps-simulated-data/README.md

 ## Usage

-Install all requirements and execute the script:
+To install all requirements:

+   python -m pip install -r requirements.txt

+To execute the script and generate a data set:

     python generate-student-data.py